grgomrton/coyote-forms/EXAMPLES.md

 The custom input is filled with the result of the mathematical expression, which is evaluated by the java runtime.
 This way we can bind the results of complex expressions that are written in Java, and let the validator do the evaluation.

-Active listeners might notice that this validation can be hacked.
+Vigilant readers might notice that this validation can be hacked.
 Indeed if the user enters 100, 100, -20, that would also pass this evaluation.
-In this example, it is solved by using the very rich set of javax.validation on the pojo:
+In this example, it is solved by using a javax.validation annotation on the pojo:

 ```java
 public class TriangleDto {